Narrow-angle glaucoma (angle-closure glaucoma)

 Narrow-angle glaucoma symptoms

-The Glaucoma Research Foundation lists these common signs of narrow-angle glaucoma:
+The Glaucoma Research Foundation lists these signs and symptoms of the acute angle-closure variety of narrow-angle glaucoma:

 Sudden severe eye and head pain